KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Input.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional input sets and input set providers for all keyboard locales, as well as input set variations like ``AlphabeticInputSet.azerty`` and ``AlphabeticInputSet.qwertz``.
+[KeyboardKit Pro][Pro] unlocks additional input sets and input set providers for all keyboard locales, as well as input set variations like ``AlphabeticInputSet/azerty`` and ``AlphabeticInputSet/qwertz``.

 This lets you create a fully localized ``SystemKeyboard`` for all available locales with a single line of code.